pupil-labs/realtime-python-api/docs/methods/simple/remote-control.md

 ## Stop & Save a Recording

 Likewise you can stop and save a recording using [`device.recording_stop_and_save`][pupil_labs.realtime_api.simple.Device.recording_stop_and_save].
-Note that if you have a mandatory question that is not filled, the recording will not be saved until that question is answered.
+Note, that if you have a mandatory question that is not filled, the recording will not be saved until that question is answered.

 ```py linenums="0" title="start_stop_recordings.py"
 --8<-- "examples/simple/start_stop_recordings.py:24:24"